defstiller/tools/README.md

 	Reviews: Anyone can see, admin can remove

 	Admin page >
-		Add Product > Ability to add product to database
+		Add Product > Ability to add product to database ( Do not worry about providing random image url, if application will not be able to find / load the image it will use fallback "Linked image not found" image )

 		Product List > Ability to see and remove items from database, not counting default items.
 Default items are checked on both server and client side, and cannot be removed by anyone